-Example 7 Rewriting and Solving a Real-World Exponential Model log(500) = x Use the definition of the common log.
+Example 7 Rewriting and Solving a Real-World Exponential Model

 The amount of energy released from one earthquake was 500 times greater than the amount of energy released from another.
 The equation $10^x = 500$ represents this situation, where x is the difference in magnitudes on the Richter Scale.
 To the nearest thousandth, what was the difference in magnitudes?